 In the Cambridge Cancer Centre, we offer both treatment for today’s patients and research into improving treatment and prevention of lung cancer in the future.

 The latest techniques are used both in routine practice and in research protocols to provide a very accurate diagnosis, including the exact type and extent of disease and the molecular characteristics of the disease.
 Specialised techniques include endobronchial ultrasound biopsy, MRI assessment of lung nodules and molecular characterisation within the Cancer Research UK Stratified Medicine Initiative.
 Together, these techniques allow the team to tailor treatment to the individual.
-Where possible, surgery is offered at Papworth to remove fully the cancer.
-Where this is not possible, the patient will be offered appropriate medical treatment at Addenbrooke’s which may include radiotherapy or drug treatment.
-Further details of services at Papworth Hospital and Addenbrooke's Hospital.
+Where possible, surgery is offered at Papworth to fully remove the cancer.
+Where this is not possible, the patient will be offered appropriate medical treatment at Addenbrooke’s Hospital which may include radiotherapy or drug treatment.

 Cambridge is the regional referral centre for lung cancer.
 Addenbrooke's Hospital has a substantial patient base with over 500 new referrals annually, research bronchoscopy clinics, and a highly performing clinical trials team including early phase clinical trials expertise.
-Papworth Hospital will soon relocate to the Cambridge Biomedical Campus to form the largest cardio-thoracic centre in Europe.
+Papworth Hospital has recently relocated to the Cambridge Biomedical Campus to form the largest cardio-thoracic centre in Europe.

 Addenbrooke's Hospital carries out over 150 research bronchoscopies every year and is the second highest recruiter to LungSearch (a trial testing ways of detecting lung cancer at an early stage in people whose lungs are not working normally).
 Research is focused on developing minimally invasive strategies for identifying high-risk patients, including sampling upper airway mucosa, genomics of plasma and/or sputum DNA, novel imaging techniques, bronchoscopic studies, and detailed clinical and epidemiological surveys.